 Up to $12,500 of the Burke funds will be available during the first three years in rank as assistant professor.
 The additional $12,500 will be available following reappointment to that rank.

 Guidelines - Individual awards may cover the cost of a computer package and may also include travel, data collection, library research, salary for a research assistant, books and access to original manuscripts, and laboratory equipment for scientists and social scientists as appropriate.
-The funds cannot be used to pay faculty salaries either in the form of release time during the academic year or as extra salary in the free term, travel expenses of family members, or office furniture.
+Payments to individuals for services such as editing, researching, and indexing for publications are allowable, though not eligible as reimbursement.
+In these cases, invoices for these services are paid directly by Dartmouth as outlined in the Procure to Pay Guide.
+The funds cannot be used to pay faculty salaries either in the form of release time during the academic year or as extra salary in the free term, travel expenses of family members, or home/campus office printers and furniture.